cebes/cebes-server/docs/sources/installation.md

     You can skip this step if you don't want to have Cebes server running locally.
 Whatever you choose, you can always connect to a Cebes server running on a separated Spark cluster.

+    In the future, we might provide playground Cebes servers for you to play with.
+Stay tuned!

 2. Install `pycebes`:

         $ pip install pycebes